frillweeman/Telepark/README.md

 This project has been configured, with the configuration saved in `firebase.json` and `.firebaserc`.
 To build and deploy this project, run the build and deploy script `./build-deploy.sh`.

-Alternatively, you may run `npm build` to build a specific React app (ui or signage-player) along with `firebase deploy --only hosting:<target>`, where target is the target name defined in `.firebaserc`.
+Alternatively, you may run `npm run build` to build a specific React app (ui or signage-player) along with `firebase deploy --only hosting:<target>`, where target is the target name defined in `.firebaserc`.

 ### More Info